 Using the student housing portal, select the Pet Friendly Housing residence hall, during your assigned housing selection period.

-After selecting a Pet Friendly Housing assignment for the coming year, the student must begin the application process using the “Pet Friendly Housing Application Form” to be approved to live in Pet Friendly Housing
+After selecting a Pet Friendly Housing assignment for the coming year, the student must begin the application process using the “Pet Friendly Housing Application Form” to be approved to live in Pet Friendly Housing.

 Students will be notified if their Pet Friendly Housing Application has been approved or denied via email.
 If approved, the student will be sent a link to the “Animal Registration Form” to begin the process of registering their animal with Campbell University.
-Students will receive confirmation that their animal is registered and approved to move-in with them via email
+Students will receive confirmation that their animal is registered and approved to move-in with them via email.

 Students will sign the “Risks Acknowledgment and Liability Waiver” as well as the “Owner Expectations” during their check-in process as they return to campus.